nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A client can have any number of tags (including 0)
 </div>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 g/M b/1995-01-01 t/Investment start/2010-01-01 plan/Pro-Achiever premium/2400 claimed/0`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/91234567 t/Life g/F b/1998-02-03 plan/Guaranteed Protect Plus p$/1500`

-### Listing all persons : `list`
+### Listing all clients : `list`

-Shows a list of all persons in the app.
+Shows a list of all clients in the app.

 Format: `list`

-### Editing a person : `edit`
+### Editing a client : `edit`

-Edits an existing person in the app.
+Edits an existing client in the app.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [g/GENDER] [b/BIRTHDATE] [t/TAG] [start/CONTRACT_START_DATE] [plan/INSURANCE_PLAN] [premium/INSURANCE_PREMIUM] [claimed/AMOUNT_CLAIMED_TO_DATE]`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the client at the specified `INDEX`.
+The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
+* When editing tags, the existing tags of the client will be removed i.e. adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the client’s tags by typing `t/` without specifying any tags after it.
 * For other optional fields excluding tags, you may type `[FIELD_TYPE]/` to clear the field.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.
-*  `edit 2 t/medical plan/Protecc Life premium/` Edits the insurance tag of the 2nd person to be `medical`, edits the plan name to `Protecc Life` and clears the insurance premium field.
+*  `edit 2 t/medical plan/Protecc Life premium/` Edits the insurance tag of the 2nd client to be `medical`, edits the plan name to `Protecc Life` and clears the insurance premium field.

-### Locating persons by name: `find`
+### Locating clients by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds clients whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`